 - Not all sleep is created equal—your bedtime routine and environment can have a huge impact on the quality of your rest.

-Pillar #5 – How You’re Renewing (It’s Not Just Exercise…)
+Pillar #5: How You’re Renewing (It’s Not Just Exercise…)

 Let’s start with movement.
 According to the CDC, less than a quarter of Americans get the recommended 150 minutes of moderate or 75 minutes of vigorous exercise each week.
-I’m a firm believer that this isn’t because we lack understanding—we know about all the benefits of movement for our health and wellness.
+I’m a firm believer that this isn’t because we lack understanding—we know about all the health benefits of physical activity (stress reduction, yes please!).
 It’s really because exercise has an image problem that we desperately need to clean up.

-Let’s Build Your 5 Pillars Together!
+Let’s Build the Five Pillars of Wellness Together!

 Self-care matters.
 It steadies you.
 It allows you to bring your best self to every part of your life.
 Your relationships, work, hobbies and health all see a boost when you take better care of YOU.
 And ya know what?
 You deserve that.